Flash Attention 4 in practice: what we shipped and what we cut

 Not One Migration, Four Separate Lines

-Each line gets its own receipts, its own promotion gate, and its own
+Each line gets its own execution evidence, its own promotion gate, and its own

 fail-closed guards.
-A checked-in receipt on one line never implies parity on
+A checked-in execution record on one line never implies parity on

 disagree: current code on main wins, then open task state, then the

-catalog, then the matrix, then dated reports and receipts.
+catalog, then the matrix, then dated reports and execution records.
 Docs never

 outrank code.